FLCL: Grunge

+Shoegaze

+Masaki is a teenager who sees ghosts that nobody else can see, including a large ghost bird perched atop a tower.
+Harumi joins him in exploring the tower after it is locked down by the Bureau of Interstellar Immigration.
+Kana Koumoto (from the third season) is now a 27-year-old adult working for the bureau and is called in to assist in getting the teenagers out.
+After setting off an explosion, the teenagers find that the tower extends into N.O. space.
+The bureau chief admits that the purpose of the tower is to reconnect the dimension they are currently in with a separate one that split away 10 years ago and he hopes that with enough emotional turmoil he can get Masaki to trigger the N.O. device and merge them back together.
+After Harumi is shot and Masaki realizes that he loves her, his N.O. field begins the merger in which Harumi realizes that she is actually from the other dimension, a colony on Mars.
+As Masaki calms, the merger fails, and a large snake-like entity appears.
+In the closing credits, Masaki is able to jump dimensions through N.O. space to visit the Mars colony.
+He explains that the worm-creature helps him do so and its name is Atomsk.

 Production

 The first season of FLCL was directed by Kazuya Tsurumaki and produced by the FLCL Production Committee, which included Gainax, Production I.G, and Starchild Records.

 Tsurumaki has said that he tried to "break the rules" of anime when making FLCL, for example, by choosing a contemporary Japanese band to provide the soundtrack, and patterning the style more after "a Japanese TV commercial or promotional video", creating a work that is "short, but dense-packed".

 FLCL's localization director and script writer Marc Handler stated that localization of the script was the hardest part of the show.
 The in-jokes in the show included obscure pop culture references that had to be decoded and transferred to English audiences.
 One example was a reference to Cheerio, a discontinued soft drink in Japan, for the English release the choice was made to use a discontinued American soft drink at the time, Crystal Pepsi.
 Director Kazuya Tsurumaki responded to criticism of FLCL, stating "comprehension should not be an important factor in FLCL".

 The Medical Mechanica building featured is in the shape of a large iron.
 The character Amarao describes Medical Mechanica's goal as the destruction of all thought.
 FLCL uses the iron as a symbolic breakdown of "thought" by smoothing out the wrinkles as equated to the removing of the brain's wrinkles.
 For English localization, the Japanese team had to explain the concept because a direct translation of script did not convey the ideology.